Skip to main content

 • Ensure the logout request has a client_id value.

-• Ensure that the client_id sent in the logout request matches the one registered in your application on the Partner Dashboard.
+• Ensure that the client_id sent in the logout request matches the one registered in your application on the Partner Portal.

 • Ensure that the application configuration’s active value is set to true.